 Videos available in Spanish

-For day-to-day business at the Bank's Headquarters in Washington, D.C., Guatemala is represented by a chair on the Board of Executive Directors.
-The chair, shared with El Salvador, Costa Rica, Belize, Honduras and Nicaragua, is headed by an Executive Director, who is elected to a three-year term by the Governors of Guatemala, El Salvador, Costa Rica, Belize, Honduras, and Nicaragua.
+At the IDB headquarters in Washington, D.C., Guatemala is represented on the Board of Executive Directors.
+This seat, which Guatemala shares with El Salvador, Costa Rica, Belize, Honduras, and Nicaragua, is held by an Executive Director.
+The Executive Director is elected for a three-year term by the Governors of these six countries: Guatemala, El Salvador, Costa Rica, Belize, Honduras, and Nicaragua.

 Executive Director: Eddy Roberto Carpio Sam